ickc/spack/lib/spack/docs/containers.rst

 .. meta::
    :description lang=en:
-      Learn how to turn Spack environments into container images, either by copying existing installations or by generating recipes for Docker and Singularity.
+      Learn how to create OCI compatible container images, either by copying existing installations or by generating recipes for Docker and Singularity.

 .. _containers:

 Container Images
 ================

-Spack :ref:`environments` can easily be turned into container images.
+Spack installed packages can easily be turned into container images.
 This page outlines two ways in which this can be done:

-1. By installing the environment on the host system and copying the installations into the container image.
+1. By installing packages on the host system and copying the installations into the container image.
    This approach does not require any tools like Docker or Singularity to be installed.
-2. By generating a Docker or Singularity recipe that can be used to build the container image.
+2. By generating a Docker or Singularity recipe from a :doc:`Spack environment <environments>`.
    In this approach, Spack builds the software inside the container runtime, not on the host system.

-The first approach is easiest if you already have an installed environment, the second approach gives more control over the container image.
+The first approach is simpler and faster, the second approach gives more control over the contents of the container image.

 From Existing Installations
 ---------------------------

+You can turn existing Spack installations or even fully installed software stacks into container images.

+In this section we will give two examples.
+The :ref:`first example <installed-environments-as-containers>` shows how to tag and push an entire Spack environment to a remote OCI registry.
+The :ref:`second example <local-registry-example>` illustrates how to test the process using a local registry.

+.. _installed-environments-as-containers:

+Pushing Spack Environments as Container Images
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you already have a Spack environment installed on your system, you can share the binaries as an OCI-compatible container image.
 To get started, you just have to configure an OCI registry and run ``spack buildcache push``.